DirranShad/Linkage/README.md

 # DirranShad.github.io
 ## A Momentum-esque new tab page.

-* Designed to imporve productivity.
+* Designed to improve productivity.
 * Easy to reach apps and programs.
 * Nice clean design.